 Some pitmasters swear that all you need is a little salt and pepper.
 Which is true for some cuts of meat, but even a high-quality steak is better with a crunchy coating of coarse spices (or at least we think so).
 Other cuts of meat are not as flavorful on their own and are enhanced when paired with a salty-smoky-sweet seasoning rub.
-If you’re new to ‘que, we’ll walk you through the basics of using dry rubs to create mouthwatering meats.
+If you’re new to ‘que, our rubs guide will walk you through all the basics of using dry rubs to create mouthwatering meats.

 What’s in a Rub?

-Beyond your standard base of salt, rubs typically contain a sweetener in the form of either white or brown sugar, honey granules, or dried molasses.
+Let's start with this rubs guide with the basics: what are dry rubs made of?
+Well, beyond your standard base of salt, rubs typically contain a sweetener in the form of either white or brown sugar, honey granules, or dried molasses.
 The sweetness is a flavor enhancer and helps with browning and crust formation.
-Other ingredients typically include garlic and onion powder, chili powder, mustard and paprika.
+Other classic dry rub ingredients typically include garlic and onion powder, chili powder, mustard and paprika.

-It’s important your rub has a good deal of color in it from paprika or chili, as smoking your meat low and slow won’t cause a direct Maillard reaction as searing or grilling does.
+No matter your type of rub, it’s important for it to have a good deal of color in it from paprika or chili, as smoking your meat low and slow won’t cause a direct Maillard reaction as searing or grilling does.

 Dry rubs are a mixture of spices and dried herbs that are rubbed directly into the meat before cooking.
 The juices of the meat will mix with the rub and create a smoky and sweet exterior that complements the natural flavor of the meat when eaten together.

 If you’re smoking a larger cut like a pork shoulder, brisket or ribs, we recommend applying a thin layer of mustard or hot sauce to the surface of the meat before adding your rub.
 This will help the rub adhere to the surface while increasing the moisture.
-If you’re using a really fine grain rub (like our Jackpot Honey Mustard), the particles will adhere right to the meat without any kind of glue underneath.
+If you’re using a really fine grain rub (like our Jackpot Honey Mustard), the bbq seasoning particles will adhere right to the meat.

 Always make sure to pour the amount of rub needed in a small bowl before applying to the meat.
 You don't want to dip wet hands into your jar, which can cause clumping and contamination.
 Another method is to have a “sprinkling hand” and a “meat hand” so one hand touches the meat and the other only touches seasoning.